MITgcm-contrib/ecco_darwin/regions/RedSea/v05/readme_ubuntu.txt

-# Instructions for building and running Mediterranean regional simulation
+# Instructions for building and running Red Sea regional simulation
 # on Ubuntu 22.04.02 Jammy (based on ecco_darwin/v05/llc270/readme2.txt).
 # See ecco_darwin/doc/MITgcm_on_Ubuntu.txt for additional instructions.